Compact Formulae for Three-Center Nuclear Attraction Integrals Over Exponential Type Functions: Numerical Discussion

-Since the order of the Bessel function is always an integer in~\eqref{eq:TCNAI4} and~\eqref{eq:TCNAIrm1}, the accuracy and efficiency of these two formulae are directly related to that of the algorithm for the calculation of a sequence of Bessel functions $\{K_\ell(\cdot)\}_{\ell\in\mathbb{N}_0}$.
+Since the order of the Bessel function is always an integer in~\eqref{eq:TCNAI4INT2}, the accuracy and efficiency of this formula are directly related to that of the algorithm for the calculation of a sequence of Bessel functions $\{K_\ell(\cdot)\}_{\ell\in\mathbb{N}_0}$.

 Given the recurrence relation~\eqref{eq:Krecrel} is stable in the upward direction, and given the reflection formula $K_{\nu}(z) = K_{-\nu}(z)$ an efficient algorithm would provide the seed values $K_0(z)$ and $K_1(z)$ and compute the remaining values by recurrence.
 In~\cite[\S 6.5]{Press-07}, a very fast algorithm for these seed values is derived based on the use of rational minimax approximants.
 These approximants are rational functions with unknowns that are designed to minimize the maximum error on an interval.
 The algorithm achieves double precision accuracy by expressing $K_0(z)$ and $K_1(z)$ for $z\le 1$ as: